Jayg000e/LearnSystemWithPython/README.md

 Demonstration of how two phase commit protocal works in distributed system: TwoPhaseCommit.py

+## Multiversion Concurrency Control （MVCC）

+MVCC.py

+Read only scan on the list is lockless.
+It use the timestamp to read the latest version.

+Other operations acquire lock.
+Write operations perform Copy-on-Write.

 ## Journaling File System and CopyOnWrite File System

 Oversimplified examples of the common appoaches to solve crash-consistency problem